Updated: Jul 28

 So then, what are the implications of this?

-Well, investment starts early.
+Well, a large part of how we value the things in our lives come from how much we invest in them.
+And for our creativity; investment starts early.
 Perhaps in school, or before, and the main investment is time.
 As we study more rigorously and begin to develop our careers we invest financially; we buy materials, equipment, and software.
 We pay for education, we rent studios, enter competitions, attend courses, art shows, museums, etc.

-In almost every case, once we’ve decided on pursuing a career in the arts we’ve already made a value / identity assessment of ourselves and invested into it.
+And if the above happens enough times - investment and return value - we can't help but consider trying to make a career of it.
+And in almost every case, once we’ve decided on pursuing a career in the arts we’ve made a value / identity assessment of ourselves.
 In many ways, though it goes unsaid, we’re artists now - for better or worse.

-From this point onwards we are more likely to pursue opportunities that are art-adjacent because we will value them higher on ‘Attainment’, ‘Interest’, and ‘Utility’.
+From this point onwards we are more likely to pursue opportunities that are art-adjacent because we will value them higher on ‘Attainment’, ‘Interest’, and ‘Utility’ (see Eccles STV mode, above).
 However, commonly for artists is that we often ignore the ‘Cost’ value.
 Why is this?
 Is it because we are driven so heavily to justify (and perhaps capitalise) on our initial investment as Rubeson and Runco suggest?
 Or is it because it is partly balanced by the enjoyment and ‘flow’ achieved through our own practice?

 Viewing the creative pursuit through these lenses of value based cognitive assessment brings to the forefront the heavy tax that comes to our judgements and decision making abilities.